chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 I used a keyword approachto scrap potentially hate speech Tweets in Simplified Chinese, Traditional Chinese or Cantonese.
 See [here](https://github.com/chingachleung/Chinese_Hate_seepch/blob/main/keywords.txt) for the list of keywords used.
 In total, I collected over 6000 Tweets.
 Around 25% percent of the Tweets are classifified as hate-speech, and 75% classified as non hate-speech.
 Please contact me for the corpus.

 # Feature Extraction

+The following features are extracted from each Tweet:
+1. Similarity
+2. OOV counts
+3. Punctuations
+4. Sentence length
+5. Sentence final particles
+6. Profanity count
+7. Sentiment
+8. Othering language
+9. Assertiveness
+10. Profanity proximity

-reads a tsv file and a combined clustered file to create a csv file called toyset.csv for feature testing.
-It extracts 10 features from each Tweets into a CSV file.
+feature_extraction.py reads a tsv file and a combined clustered file to create a csv file called toyset.csv for feature testing.

 Example usage:
 You need to run the cluster.py and create_combined_cluster_file.py as part of pre-processing first.
 `python3 feature_extraction.py --tsv_file toy.tsv --w2v_file Tencent_AILab_ChineseEmbedding.txt --clustered_word_file combined_cluster.txt`

 # Feature Selection
+The similarity and the profanity features score the highest in Mutual Information.
+The logistic regression trained on all the features yield a precision score of 0.569, recall score of 0.135 and F1 score of 0.219.

-reads a csv file created from feature_extraction.py to get the mutual information and logistic regression scores
+feature_testing.py reads a csv file created from feature_extraction.py to get the mutual information and logistic regression scores.
 Example usage:
 `python3 feature_testing.py --csv_file toyset.csv`

 # Utility Files
 1. util.py
 2. toy.tsv